jp2321/dl4cv_dev/chapters/chapter6.md

 <exercise id="43"  title="Hands on - YOLO">
     Fill in the blanks of the yolo network.
 Code the multi-output so that first the class prediction, afterwards the x1_prediction, y1_prediction, x2_prediction, y2_prediction are predicted.
-Assume that the network can detect 43 different classes
+Assume that the network can detect 43 different classes.
+X1,y1 are annotating the left lower corner of the object, while X2,Y2 the right upper one.Note that the probability of the object is encoded in the network output of the classes.
+It is the probability distribution over all 43 classes. <br><br>
-    Note that the probability of the object is encoded in the network output of the classes.
-It is the probability distribution over all 43 classes.
-To include the output in a object classification task, it has to be transformed to a output containing only zeros and a one for the predicted class and the probability of the predicted class needs to be added in the result vector.
+    To include the output in a multi-object classification task, it has to be transformed to a output containing only zeros and a one for the predicted class and the probability of the predicted class needs to be added in the result vector.
 <codeblock id="06_01">
 </codeblock>
 </exercise>